rnag/dataclass-wizard/README.rst

 available in earlier releases but is no longer maintained, as those versions no longer receive security updates.

-For convenience, the table below outlines the last compatible version of *Dataclass Wizard* for unsupported Python versions (3.6 – 3.8):
+For convenience, the table below outlines the last compatible release of *Dataclass Wizard* for unsupported Python versions (3.6 – 3.8):

 .. list-table::